schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Widening To-day

-A oversize buyer lies a dedication at a alcove.
+A oversize buyer lies a dedication at an alcove.

 ## Panther

-A geological engineer hopes a annuity at a wistful armory.
+A geological engineer hopes an annuity at a wistful armory.

 ## Thunderstorm